MLinkPlanner 2.0

 From the general limit that is set in the PtMP menu and the limit that is set in this BS sector, the most stringent limit is selected during the calculation.

-Global active sectors parameter change - this is a very convenient feature that allows you instantly change the parameters of any base station sectors in accordance with the parameters of the current sector.
+Global active sectors parameter change - this is a very convenient feature that allows you to instantly change the parameters of any base station sectors in accordance with the parameters of the current sector.

-The procedure for performing group parameter changes on Multiple Base Station sectors:
+The procedure for performing group parameter changes on multiple base station sectors:

-2. Set the required parameter values in the current BS sector.
+Set the required parameter values in the current BS sector.

 3. Click the button Global active sectors parameter change to display the Global active sectors parameter change pop-up menu.
 Select the parameters that need to be copied to the previously marked active BS sectors by clicking on the checkboxes in the sector parameter list.
 Click the OK button and the selected parameters will be copied to all base station sectors marked as active.

-Figure 24.
 Global active base station sectors parameter change

 Coverage Study